The 3D Mirage: Probing and Taming 3D Hallucinations: Introduction

-\item We \textbf{quantify} these failures by proposing a novel \textbf{Laplacian-based evaluation framework}, introducing two metrics: the \textbf{Deviation Composite Score (DCS)} to measure spurious non-planarity (hallucination intensity) and the \textbf{Confusion Composite Score (CCS)} to measure contextual instability (\textit{i.e.}, the mirage effect).
+\item We \textbf{score} these failures by proposing a novel \textbf{Second-order magnitude-based evaluation framework}, introducing two metrics: the \textbf{Deviation Composite Score (DCS)} to measure spurious second-order structure (hallucination intensity) and the \textbf{Confusion Composite Score (CCS)} to measure contextual instability (\textit{i.e.}, the mirage effect).

-\item We \textbf{tame} these hallucinations with a novel \textbf{Grounded Self-Distillation} strategy.
-By applying low-parameter adapters to the model's encoder, we use our benchmark to enforce planarity on illusion ROIs while using the frozen teacher model to enforce alignment on stable background and border regions.
+\item We \textbf{tame} these hallucinations with a novel \textbf{Grounded Self-Distillation} (GSD) strategy.
+By applying low-parameter adapters to the model's encoder, we use our benchmark to suppress spurious curvature on illusion ROIs while using the frozen teacher model to enforce alignment on stable background and border regions.
 This efficiently grounds the model, mitigating hallucinations without catastrophic forgetting of its core pre-trained knowledge. \end{itemize}

-Ultimately, our contributions provide the essential tools—a targeted benchmark, perceptually-aware metrics, and an efficient mitigation strategy—to advance MDE from simple geometric accuracy to the structural and contextual robustness demanded by safety-critical applications.
+Ultimately, our contributions provide the essential tools: a targeted benchmark, perceptually-aware metrics, and an efficient mitigation strategy to advance MDE from simple geometric accuracy to the structural and contextual robustness demanded by safety-critical applications.